Chikayo-k/rate-your-stay/README.md

 - After clicking the logout button, another page appears asking the user to confirm they want to log out again.

-- When a user is logged out they can view their reviews on the site like all other reviews.
+- When a user is logged out they can view their reviews on the site like all other users.

 - This provides clear navigation for the user to logout.